Good to know

 - In 2016, or four years since it was launched, the Nike Roshe One still made it as one of the top 10 sneakers in the US-based on dollar sales.

 - It took Nike four years before it released the succeeding model of this shoe – the Nike Roshe Two.
-It still follows the silhouette of the One as well as the concept behind the Roshe model, but the materials have been upgraded.

 - The Nike Roshe One has also been released in a version which utilizes an all-black Flyknit construction with a mix of leather accents on the upper, a heel with embossed geometric shapes, and an updated Swoosh presentation.
-This version is known as the Nike Roshe One NM Flyknit PRM "Black."

 - Several celebrities have been photographed wearing their Roshe Ones, such as Karlie Kloss, Kendall Jenner, Colin Kaepernick, Nick Young, Soulja Boy, Justin Bieber, Jaden Smith, Jonah Hill, Queen Latifah, Alessandra Ambrosio, and many others.